Skip to the Main Content

 It starts on page 214 of the PDF file.

-The editor of this journal is somewhat disreputable, which puts off some people I’m talking to.
+(The editor of this journal has some crazy ideas, which has put off some people I’m talking to about this paper.
 But you can’t judge a paper by the journal it appeared in.
-Truini and Biedenharn are good — Biedenharn is famous for helping discover an identity, the Biedenharn–Elliott identity, that amounts to the pentagon identity for the category of representations of SU(2)\text{SU}(2)!
-And the paper looks fine, as far as I can tell.
+Truini and Biedenharn are good — in fact Biedenharn is famous for helping discover an identity, the Biedenharn–Elliott identity, that amounts to the pentagon identity for the category of representations of SU(2)\text{SU}(2)!
+And the paper looks fine, as far as I can tell.)

 Second, the more philosophical question: what does it mean to describe dynamics using not one observable, the Hamiltonian, but two?
 Perhaps the best way to tackle this is to try doing it, and seeing how it works.
 Note that this method is not just good for dynamics, but for any Lie group of symmetries.